tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 # Acknowledgments

-The authors would like to thank Eric Rescorla, Martin Thomson, Nick Sullivan, and David Benjamin for discussions on earlier versions of this draft.
+The authors would like to thank David Benjamin, Eric Rescorla, Nick Sullivan, and Martin Thomson for discussions on earlier versions of this draft.